PennyLaneAI/qml/datasets_intro.rst

 #. **Hamiltonian** of the system and any other auxiliary observables for other relevant properties of interest.
 #. **Quantum state** of interest for the system such as the ground state, and an efficient **state-preparation circuit** for it.
 #.
 Any useful **unitary transformations** of the system such as the Clifford operator required for :doc:`qubit tapering <demos/tutorial_qubit_tapering.html>`.
-#. **Measurement or projection operators** for the systems and any resulting distributions and expectation values.
+#. **Measurement or projection operators** for the systems and any resulting distributions and expectation values that can be extracted for the system.
 #.
 Control parameters for **system evolution** and data related to **noise descriptions** such as the Kraus operators for channels.